Gaz1676/donation-android-lab/README.md

 # Android Donation Lab 2017

-Android Donation Lab covered in the ICT Skills, Mobile Application Development (Android) module 2017.
+Android Donation Lab covered in Mobile Application Development

 The User can donate by PayBuddy or Direct by selecting either: